Unique Collection Genres

 Reviewed by Dana Ladd, PhD, Health and Wellness Librarian, Virginia Commonwealth University Libraries

 The volume and depth of a library’s consumer health collection will vary based on library type and need.
 Many academic libraries will have a small collection or not buy content from this genre at all.
 Hospital libraries often have a substantial consumer health collection aimed at their patient populations, with language and format determined by their patient demographics.
-Any decision to purchase in this genre should be detailed in your collection development policy, including any special considerations for your specific patron population.
-A weeding schedule for consumer health materials should be outlined in the library’s collection development policy.
-In general, consumer health material should be weeded after five years (for health information that changes) and even sooner- every three years for treatment information and most cancer consumer health information.
+Any decision to purchase in this genre should be detailed in your collection development policy, including special considerations for your specific patron population.
+A weeding schedule for consumer health materials should also be outlined in the library’s collection development policy.
+In general, consumer health material should be weeded after five years (for health information that changes) and even sooner — every three years for treatment information and most cancer consumer health information.
+Recently, however, less reliable content has been published on certain topics (e.g., cancer and diabetes), making decisions about weeding difficult.
+In some cases, it may be beneficial to have slightly older print titles on a topic supplemented with updated online content, rather than none at all.

 Communities